Lincoln Silver Bowl

 Experience: I did LD for 4 years.
 I now do a lot of APDA/BP.
 I mostly did traditional debate but am generally familiar with/did some circuit.
 I was a 2021 NSDA finalist in LD.

-- Please please please collapse and weigh.
-Otherwise I will have to do this for you and you may be upset by what I think matters most.
+- I usually find that the 2a/n is more effective when you collapse on fewer things that are well weighed instead of many things.
+If you don't weigh your arguments, I will have to do it for you, and you may be upset by what I think matters most.

 -I'm more than willing to listen to any argument you are willing to make, as long as it's done fairly.
 I love to see creativity in argument and believe that such types of thinking are fundamental to society, so if you want to run something a bit out there, I will hear you out.
 However, if it's clear that you are primarily using these types of arguments to confuse your opponent, I will automatically drop speaker points.